pytorch/pytorch.github.io/_posts/2023-03-16-accelerated-diffusers-pt-20.md

 When compared with PyTorch 1.13.1 + xFormers, the new accelerated transformers implementation is still faster and requires no additional packages or dependencies.
 In this case we found moderate speedups of up to 2% on datacenter cards such as A100 or T4, but performance was great on the two last generations of consumer cards: up to 20% speed improvement on 3090 and between 10% and 45% on 4090, depending on batch size.

 When `torch.compile()` is used, we get an additional performance boost of (typically) 2% and 3% over the previous improvements.
-As compilation takes some time, this is better geared towards user-facing inference services or training.
+As compilation takes some time, this is better geared towards user-facing inference services or training. **Update**: improvements achieved by `torch.compile()` are much larger when graph breaks are minimized, [see the new section for details](#compile-fixing-graph-breaks).

 ### Results in float16